top of page

 Joyce Idehen, MD

-Black Girl White Coat - Social Media Team
+Black Girl White Coat - Director of Communications and Public Relations

-Joyce Idehen is a Family Medicine Resident at Lawndale Christian Health Center in Chicago.
+Joyce Idehen is a Family Medicine Resident Physician at Lawndale Christian Health Center in Chicago.
 She graduated from medical school at American University of Antigua (US-IMG).
 She was born in Nigeria but was raised primarily in Houston, Texas.
 She graduated from the best HBCU, Prairie View A&M University, with her Bachelors in Nursing and worked as a Registered Nurse for about two years before starting medical school.
 Joyce pursued a career in Family Medicine to combine her joys in primary care: mental health, women’s health, preventative medicine, and research in racial health disparities.
-Joyce is particularly passionate about educating Black patients about their health and conducting research to change clinical guidelines for preventative screenings.
+When Joyce is not at work, she’s enjoying a good Netflix show or trying new restaurants with her husband or friends.
+Lastly, she’s a social media junkie who discusses medical conditions that disproportionately impact the Black community to bring awareness on racial health disparities on her Instagram account.

-Fun fact: I have traveled to 5 out of 7 continents.
+Fun fact: She has traveled to 5 out of 7 continents.

 bottom of page